lbryio/lbry-android/BUILD.md

 Run `./build.sh` in `lbry-android` to build the APK.
 The output can be found in the `bin` subdirectory.

 To build and deploy, you can run `./deploy.sh`.
 This requires a connected device or running Android emulator.

+#### Development
+If you already installed `Android SDK` and `adb`

+* Run `adb reverse tcp:8081 tcp:8081`
+* Then go to the `lbry-android/app` folder and run `npm start`

+Note: You need to have your device connected with USB debugging.

+Once the bundler is ready, run the LBRY Browser app on your device and then shake it device violently until you see the React Native dev menu.
+You can enable "Hot Reloading" and "Live Reloading" from this menu, so any changes you make to the React Native code will be visible as you save.
+This will only reload React Native Javascript files.
+Native Java code needs to be re-deployed `./deploy.sh`